tofu7654/Full-Stack/terraform.md

 *terraform apply -refresh-only* - sync terraform to real-world infrastructure; any updates with hardware etc; modifies state file

-*terraform graph* - creates visual representation of dependencies of resources; pass through graph visualization software to make sense of it; graphviz (see ppt)
+*terraform graph* - creates visual representation of dependencies of resources; pass through graph visualization software to make sense of it; graphviz (see ppt); cool

 ### Mutable vs Immutable Infrastructure